soup-bowl/Modoki-Firefox/README.md

 Feel free to suggest further Netscape or Modoki like adjustments in the Issues segment, or fork your own and run with it.

 ## Bugs
 * This theme expects the menu to be visible.
-It should work regardless, but might look strange.
-* Removing the titlebar might cause unpredictable side-effects.
-* A lot of functionality was made since Netscape and Modoki.
-I've added icons where relevant, but original icons will show through until I create a new icon pack.
+The bookmarks bar is optional.
+* This theme is **not compatible** with lightweight themes, or combined title bar.
 * This theme will look incredibly blurry on screen densities above 1080p.
-* Using Firefox 'themes' will cause the theme to go very strange.
+* Like the original Modern Modoki, not all icons are covered - especially not extensions.

 ## Installation
 Note: These theme is currently **not supported on macOS**.